Coranavirus deaths rise by 36 in state, 8 in Palm Beach County; cases surge

 In St. Lucie, it's 508 positive out of 11,790 for 4.3 percent, Martin with 729 of 8,022 for 8.3 percent, Indian River with 139 out of 6,091 for 2.3 percent and Okeechobee with 97 out of 1,867 for 5.3 percent.

+On Wednesday, two girls, 2 and 4, were reported as confirmed cases in Okeechobee.
 On Saturday, a 2-year-old girl was reported to have tested positive in St. Lucie following a 3-year-old as the youngest.
 Last week, Indian River reported the youngest person testing positive, a 5-year-old boy.
-The other youngest in the counties: an infant in Martin and a 6-year-old in Okeechobee.
+Martin has reported six less than one year old -- 3 boys and 3 girls.

 National data

-Illinois was the only state to report a triple-digit increase, 113, for sixth place with 5,525.
+New Jersey was the only state to report a triple-digit increase, 123, for second place place with 11,906.

-Pennsylvania was the next highest with 93 for fourth place.
-New York, which reported a record 799 deaths two months ago, had the third-most deaths, 90, for a total of 30,078 in first place.
+Illinois was the next highest with 96 for sixth place.
+New York, which reported a record 799 deaths two months ago, had the third-most deaths, 86, for a total of 30,164 in first place.

 One week ago Wednesday in the United States, there were 102,107 deaths, two weeks ago there were94,936, three weeks ago 85,540, four weeks ago 74,799, five weeks ago 61,655, six weeks ago 47,894, seven weeks ago 32,712, eight weeks ago 17,691, nine weeks ago 6,394, 10 weeks ago 1,260, 11 weeks ago 171, 12 weeks ago 38, 9 weeks ago 11, 14 weeks ago 0.